TomPace101/nanopore_diffusion/new_notes.md

+_TODO_ go ahead and switch request refactoring into the master First, make a branch tracking what is now the master branch.

 _FEATURE_ confirm input files exist as part of pre-run check I wrote code to do this, then I realized that not all the input files are actually required.
 How can the code make that distinction?